Jordy Bahl

-Jordyn Bahl (born July 24, 2002) is an American college softball pitcher for the Oklahoma Sooners.
-As a freshman in 2022, she was named NFCA National Freshman of the Year.
+Jordyn Bahl (born July 24, 2002) is an American college softball pitcher for Nebraska.
+As a freshman at Oklahoma she was named NFCA National Freshman of the Year in 2022.
+As a junior in 2025 she was named NFCA National Player of the Year.

 High school career

 Bahl attended Papillion-La Vista Senior High School in Papillion, Nebraska.
 She led the Monarchs to three consecutive Class A state titles and was awarded All-State honors all four years.
 During her junior year in 2020, she posted a 27–0 record with a 0.15 ERA, surrendering just 27 hits and 24 walks in 139 innings pitched, while striking out 299 batters.
 She also batted .581 with 59 RBI, tying the Class A single-season record with 22 home runs.
 Following an outstanding season, she was named the Nebraska Softball Player of the Year.

 During her senior year in 2021, she posted a 27–0 record with a 0.10 ERA, surrendering just 27 hits and 15 walks in 137 innings pitched, while striking out 316 batters.
 She also batted .510 with 20 home runs and 55 RBI.
 Following an outstanding season she was named Nebraska Softball Player of the Year for the second consecutive year and Gatorade National Softball Player of the Year.

 She finished her career at Papillion with a 95–3 record, 0.63 ERA, and 978 strikeouts, in 523 innings.
 She also recorded 63 complete games and one perfect game.
 Bahl was ranked as the nation's No. 1 recruit in the Class of 2021 by Softball America and Extra Inning Softball.